 Fire Relief Resources

 Arizona Farm Bureau is here to support members as they deal with the aftermath of devastating wildfires.
-Follow the links below for more information on qualifying for programs that help you recover and repair after a fire.
+Follow the links below for more information on qualifying for programs that help you recover and repair.

 State Emergency Response

 The Ar izona Post-Wildfire Infrastructure Assistance Program will allocate $10,000,000 to support infrastructure recovery efforts to mitigate the impact of Arizona wildfires that occurred on or after July 1, 2020.
 Awards will be limited to those applicants most significantly impacted, on a first-come, first-served basis.
 Applicants will be those whose needs were not met by other funding sources, such as insurance, federal agencies, etc. and who can demonstrate the DFFM Post-Wildfire Infrastructure Assistance Program is the payer of last resort.
 Awards will be limited to a minimum of $5,000 and a maximum of $500,000 per award.
 Some projects may be offered only partial funding depending on the severity of demonstrated need and funding availability at the time of the request.

 For eligibility requirements, review the Request for Proposal Guidance.

 To apply, go to the Post-Wildfire Assistance Program Grant Page.

 Physica l Loss Loans can help producers repair or replace damaged or destroyed physical property essential to the success of the agricultural operation, including livestock losses.
 Examples of property commonly affected include essential farm buildings, fixtures to real estate, equipment, livestock, perennial crops, fruit and nut bearing trees and harvested or stored crops and hay.
 On farmers.gov, the Disaster Assistance Discovery Tool , Disaster-at-a-Glance fact sheet , and Farm Loan Discovery Tool can help you determine program or loan options.